syrkis/miiii/paper/main.typ

 MI is a relatively new field, and the methods are still being developed.
 #cite(<lipton2018>, form: "prose") discusses various definitions of interpretability, including mechanistic interpretability (though they don't call it that).

-*Mechanistic _implementability_* — #cite(<weiss2021>, form: "prose") presents the coding language RASP, which incorporates the architectural constraints of the transformer model into the language itself.
+*Mechanistic _Implementability_* — #cite(<weiss2021>, form: "prose") presents the coding language RASP, which incorporates the architectural constraints of the transformer model into the language itself.
 This forces the programmer to be "thinking like a transformer" (which is the title of their paper).
 The multilayer perception (MLP) can be thought of as performing a map, (applying a function to every element of a set.